 With increasing employee mobility, maintaining confidentiality of company information is critical.
-Often the company’s confidential information represents its competitive advantage.
-In the wrong hands it obviously has significant adverse commercial implications.
+Confidential documents in the wrong hands has significant adverse implications for competitiveness.

-Not suprisingly, confidential information is easy for employees to steal.
-Information can be physically copied, emailed as attachments to private email accounts or transferred onto memory sticks.
-Unless an organisation goes to the expense of obtaining specialist computer forensics support any theft of information is almost impossible to detect, save where an employee has been foolish enough to leave some evidence of a paper trail.
+Confidential information is relatively easy for employees to steal.
+Information can be physically copied, emailed as attachments to private email accounts, or transferred onto memory sticks.
+Unless an organisation obtains specialist computer forensics support, detecting theft of information is extremely difficult, save where an employee has been foolish enough to leave some evidential paper trail.

 Confidentiality in the Contract of Employment